 As I said, the environment is becoming more competitive where only those with extreme dedication to results can survive.

 This is why you commonly see honorable chess individuals that really hate losing since that is the mentality that they used to get to the top.
-This is a video asking really elite players that same question which reflects the pattern I am talking about.

 Everybody wants to win against arrogant chess players

 Some chess players especially those that are highly rated can appear arrogant, losing to them seems very distasteful.
 However these individuals are arrogant for a reason, they are likely very confident/skilled enough capable to beat most people.